 AD/HD symptoms often arise in early childhood.

 AD/HD is diagnosed using the criteria in the Diagnostic and Statistical Manual, 4th Edition (DSMIV).
-To meet the diagnostic criteria for AD/HD, symptoms must be evident for at least six months, with onset before age seven.
+To meet the diagnostic criteria for ADD or ADHD, symptoms must be evident for at least six months, with onset before age seven.

-Diagnostic criteria (as it pertains to children and/or adults) are as follows:
+Diagnostic criteria (as it pertains to children or and adults) are as follows:

 a. often fails to give close attention to details or makes careless mistakes in schoolwork, work, or other activities